 But the NHS also has a key leadership role to play in creating a more sustainable society.
-Its massive size and reach mean that it can have a great influence on society as it transforms itself into a low-carbon service
+Its massive size and reach mean that it can have a great influence on society as it transforms itself into a low-carbon service.

 We were asked by the NHS Sustainable Development Unit to develop a set of scenarios for healthcare in England in 2030.

 We took our Climate Futures scenarios as a starting point, which look at the social, political, economic and psychological consequences of climate change, and interviewed prominent health thinkers to understand their implications for health in the UK.
 We also performed desk research to assess the current trends in health issues and healthcare from around the world.

-We brought the findings from this research and the interviews to two workshops with healthcare professionals from across different fields (such as NHS trusts, a patient association, and the Department of Health) to develop and adapt the scenarios.
+We them brought the findings from this research and the interviews to two workshops with healthcare professionals from across different fields (such as NHS trusts, a patient association, and the Department of Health) to develop and adapt the scenarios.

 Fit for the Future illustrates the scenarios with storyboards showing how a diabetic would access treatment and support for their condition in each of the worlds.
 These help the reader to directly compare some of the implications of each world.

-For further information, contact Helen Clarkson
+- For further information, contact Helen Clarkson

-Fit for the Future? - National Health Executive, April 2011
+- Fit for the Future? - National Health Executive, April 2011